Playful-Interactive-Environments/pie-lab.at/README.md

 Use the Ruby Version Manager (RVM) to get the latest Ruby version installed.
 Go to <http://rvm.io/> and follow the installation instructions on the front page.
 Provide the flag `--ruby` to install ruby together with RVM in one go.

-### Install Jekyll
+### Install Bundler and Jekyll

-Once Ruby is installed, install Jekyll as a Ruby gem via Terminal.
-Details here: <http://jekyllrb.com/docs/installation/>
+Once Ruby is installed, install Jekyll and its necessary plugins with the help of bundler.
+First, install the Bundler gem: `gem install bundler`.
+Then install the gems listed in the Gemfile by calling `bundle install`.

+For further details see <http://jekyllrb.com/docs/installation/>.

 ### Install Node.js